rforge/fdboost/pkg/FDboost/inst/simHist/readme.txt

 Code for simulation study presented in
-Brockhaus S., Melcher M., Leisch F. and Greven S. (2015):
+Brockhaus S., Melcher M., Leisch F. and Greven S. (2016):
 Boosting Flexible Functional Regression Models with a High Number of Functional Historical Effects.
-Submitted.
+Statistics and Computing, accepted.

 Use the run_...R files to run the different settings of the simulation study,